Providing Reception Services

 A person analysing fees of a business

-You will find that nearly all facilities will keep a list of services and what their prices are for those services.
+You will find that nearly all facilities will keep a list of services and the prices of those services.
 (See example below)

 Grooming services